blixt/first-aid/README.md

     mypkg.RunPython,
 )

-schema := toolbox.Schema() // Can be used directly for "tools" in OpenAI's API
+schema := openai.Tools(toolbox) // Can be used directly for "tools" in OpenAI's API

 // The function name and JSON arguments can be used directly from "tool_calls" arguments := json.RawMessage(`{"code":"print('hi')"}`)